 Listen to your vehicle.
 If something doesn’t feel right, like the gears are slipping or not shifting smoothly; or you smell something burning while driving, stop, and get your vehicle checked at any of our automatic transmission repair shops.
 If you have a diagnostic code reader to read a check engine light or service light, get the code checked.
 It’s best to bring the car in to a professional transmission repair shop, but if you want to see what the code means here is a list of the most common auto transmission error codes.

 HOW DOES AN AUTOMATIC TRANSMISSION WORK?

 An automatic transmission (also known as an automatic gearbox), utilizes transmission software to automatically change gear ratios as the vehicle moves, freeing the driver from having to shift gears manually.
-A defined set of gear ranges in automatic transmission, often have a parking pawl feature that locks the output shaft of the transmission stroke face to keep the vehicle from rolling either forward or backward.
+A defined set of gear ranges in an automatic transmission, often have a parking pawl feature that locks the output shaft of the transmission stroke face to keep the vehicle from rolling either forward or backward.

-OTHER TYPES OF TRANSMISSIONS
+REPAIRING OTHER TRANSMISSION TYPES